 Replace the Lies With Truth

 Shame speaks in absolutes: “You always fail.
 You’ll never change.
 God is tired of you.”
 These are not truths—they’re accusations.
-Counter them with what God actually says about you:
+And they’re effective because they contain just enough reality to feel true.
+You have failed.
+You might fail again.
+But the conclusion shame draws—that you’re disqualified—is not God’s conclusion.
+Here is what He actually says:

 - You are a new creation (2 Corinthians 5:17)